 color shape color shape

-CCA Training May Reduce ER Visits, Health Care Costs
+Research: CCA Training May Reduce ER Visits, Health Care Costs

 infographic-cca-statistics-small file

-The study looked at caregivers who completed 16 weeks of in-person In-Home Supportive Service (IHSS) training.
-The study compared them to a group who did not take the IHSS caregiver essentials skill-building course.
-Researchers tracked each group for three years.
-CCA developed the caregiver skill-building program with support from a Center for Medicare and Medicaid Services Innovation Grant, established by the Affordable Care Act.
+The study led by co-authors Susan A. Chapman, Melinda T. Neri, and Robert J. Newcomer, followed caregivers who completed 16 weeks of in-person In-Home Supportive Services (IHSS) training through CCA.
+The researchers compared the caregivers who received CCA training to a group of caregivers who did not take the IHSS caregiver essentials skill-building course.
+The research team tracked each group of caregivers for three years.

-30% reduction in hospital readmissions for consumers who received care from trained home care workers compared to those who did not receive training.
+• Reduction in Hospitalizations: 30% reduction in hospital readmissions for consumers who received care from trained home care workers compared to those who did not receive training.

-There was a reported 25% decrease in emergency room visits among consumers cared for by trained caregivers.
+• Emergency Room Visits: There was a reported 25% decrease in emergency room visits among consumers cared for by trained caregivers.

-OUR IMPACT: Skilled Caregivers Are Key
+Impact of CCA Training: Skilled Caregivers Are Key

 Training through CCA was associated with several other factors that impact quality of life.
 For consumers who receive care from trained caregivers, researchers saw: